'The Hike' - Prelude - Last Night I Had a Dream

 Prelude:

 Before diving into that dream, I had another brief one—almost like an insult or a wake-up call.
 In it, a guy told me I was too fat to date him.
 I woke up immediately, but I don’t remember who he was.
-Later, as I descended from the mountain to return to Sofia for my flight to Dortmund—the city I now call home—I reflected on those extra kilos I had gained and the struggle to lose them.
-That ‘fat dream’ lingered in my mind, and I decided to name the problem Das Problem because, let’s be honest, everything sounds heavier in German—just like I feel right now.
-I laughed at my own joke, alone in the middle of nowhere.
+One day, later in life, when the idea of this book was only an embryo, I descended slowly from the mountain to return to Sofia for my flight to Dortmund—the city I now call home—I reflected on those extra kilos I had gained and the struggle to lose them.
+That ‘fat dream’ lingered in my mind as the story I am about to tell you, and because of that, I decided to name the problem 'Das Problem'.
+Let’s be honest, everything sounds heavier in German—just like I feel right now.
+I laughed at my own joke, alone in the middle of nowhere for fifteen minutes or so, before I came down to sea level and continued with my existence.
 So yeah, that guy in my dream called me fat, I woke up, and then I went back to sleep.

 At this point, I have dreamt about mountains so often that I can’t ignore the message.
-I miss the mountains—the feeling of hiking alone or with my partner.
+I miss the mountains—the feeling of hiking alone or with my friend.
 Whenever I reach the summit, I feel a rush of life, something I probably lack when I’m stuck in the city.
 So, I’m pinning this on my list of things to consider.
 Now, back to the dream—things get crazy right away.

 This morning, we talked about how the brain works—how it assembles such elaborate narratives so quickly.
 We joked that it’s like a computer loading hundreds of elements just before waking up, creating AI-like sequences that make sense but don’t quite feel real.
-As I wrote down this dream, I also realized something else: I’m at my most creative and passionate in the morning.
+As I wrote down this dream, I also realized something else: I’m most creative and passionate in the morning.
 I am a morning person.
 After the morning, I am no person.
 So, I need to take advantage of that time when I manage to wake up early.

 Iliya Badev